Celshade/BTCelParse/README.md

 ***

 ## Potential Hickups (Rate-Limits)
-_Providing an [optional] API key from MagicEden will bypass their rate-limitations; however, you may run the program without one._
+_Providing an [optional] Ordinal API key from MagicEden will bypass their rate-limitations; however, you may try to run the program without one._
 _The author of original software [Celshade] is not liable for any blocked IP addresses or negative reprecutions resulting from abusing rate-limits._

 Some data sources (i.e. marketplaces, mempool, etc) may specify their own rate-limits. \